 Widely regarded for its universal applicability, Java can be run seamlessly on just about every platform out there, making it one of the most versatile languages you can learn.
 It’s often used to build business applications and is especially popular among large enterprises in the financial and e-commerce landscapes.
 Many of the companies that run Java (eBay, Amazon, Capital One, etc.) are big names willing to dole out extensive salaries for top talent.
 Senior level Java developers can earn themselves a whopping $115,000.

-Python is the perfect combination of simple and lucrative.
+Learning python is the perfect combination of simple and lucrative.
 New programmers will often start out in Python, and for good reason.
 A straightforward language with clean syntax, Python is especially easy to read and is considered to be one of the simplest languages to learn.
 Fast, flexible and efficient, companies like Dropbox, Reddit, Instagram, YouTube – even edX- are based in Python.
 Although it’s easy to pick up, there’s a lot to learn, which is why senior level developers earn over $100,000.

 #3 – R